LoyseKrug/RES_LaboHTTPInfra/README.md

 where -d make the server turn in background and --name allow you to name our container

-Now that the Containers are running we can get their ip addresss with the command:
+Now that the Containers are running we can get their ip address with the command:

 `docker inspect <name of the container> | grep -i ipaddress `